 FAQ

-Why doesn't Glean quote the admin FTE upfront?
 Because it's not their cost.
 The platform-ops headcount belongs to the customer, runs out of the customer's budget, and shows up nowhere on the Glean order form.
 AEs are not incentivized to surface a $200K cost they don't control.
 It's not bad faith — it's just the structure of the sale.

-Can you outsource the admin role to Glean's professional services team?
 Partially.
 Glean offers managed services for deployment and ongoing tuning.
 The fee is non-trivial; customers I've spoken to report figures in the $100K-$250K annual range depending on scope.
 It doesn't cover access provisioning, governance review, or model-output triage, which stay on your side.
 Outsourcing the technical pieces still leaves the policy and governance work in-house.

-At what seat count does a dedicated FTE become unavoidable?
 The threshold sits around 500-700 seats in practice.
 Below that, an IT generalist with 30% of their time on it can keep up.
 Above that, the work is steady enough that splitting it across people creates more handoff cost than running a single owner.

-Is this staffing model specific to Glean?
 No. The hours-per-week pattern is roughly the same for Microsoft 365 Copilot, Onyx, Guru, and Jarvis at equivalent seat counts.
 The work category mix shifts.
-Copilot deployments spend more on Purview policy tuning.
+Copilot deployments spend more on Purview policy tuning — the surface there spans DSPM for AI, sensitivity labels and the EXTRACT usage right, endpoint DLP against third-party generative-AI sites, insider-risk policy templates, unified-audit capture of prompts and responses, eDiscovery and retention, each of which is a separately configured control [11].
 Onyx deployments spend more on connector engineering.
 The total hours sit in the same band.

-What happens if you under-staff for the first year?
 You ship a deployment that looks fine on quarterly reviews and accumulates technical debt nobody is tracking.
 The bill comes due as a compliance finding, a security incident, or a user-experience drop that's hard to attribute.
 By the time it surfaces, you're 12-18 months in and the catch-up cost is higher than the prevention cost would have been.

 About ASCENDING

 ASCENDING is an AWS Advanced Consulting Partner founded in 2018 in Fairfax, Virginia.
-We build Jarvis AI, a governance-first, MCP-native agent platform, including the MCP Gateway and Jarvis Registry referenced above.
+We build Jarvis AI, a governance-first, MCP-native agent platform, including the MCP Gateway and Jarvis Registry referenced above [12].
 We publish this site as an independent industry resource; when an article compares Jarvis to a competitor, the disclosure stays on the page.